Get insider access

 3. Best Mid-Range Open-Back Headphones

 The best mid-range open-back headphones we've tested are the HiFiMan Sundara 2020.
-These are another pair of planar magnetic headphones with a comfortable, sturdy design, like the HiFiMan Edition XS.
-They're quite a bit cheaper, and the tradeoff is that they reproduce less low- and mid-bass, so your audio lacks rumble and punch compared to the previous pick.
+These are a pair of planar magnetic headphones with a comfortable, sturdy design.
+They're quite a bit cheaper than the Sennheiser HD 490 PRO, but the tradeoff is that they underdeliver in low- and mid-bass, so your audio lacks rumble and punch compared to the previous pick.
 That said, their neutral high-bass response ensures your audio has warmth and fullness, and the rest of the frequency range is very well-balanced, with detailed, bright instruments that don't sound piercing.

 See our review